NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Introduction

-While multimodal large language models (LLMs), particularly vision-language models (VLMs), have been explored for biodiversity and conservation research~\citep{miao2024new}, there is relatively little effort dedicated to building and investigating large audio-language models (LALMs) for bioacoustics.
-LALMs have shown significant promise in processing human speech~\citep{rubenstein2023audiopalm,wang2024retrieval,wu2023decoder,zhang2024speechlm}, music~\citep{gardner2023llark,agostinelli2023musiclm}, and general audio tasks~\citep{tang2024salmonn,chu2024qwen2audiotechnicalreport,gong2023listen}, and they hold the potential to bring transformative advancements to bioacoustics as well.
+While multimodal LLMs, particularly vision-language models (VLMs), have been explored in biodiversity and conservation research~\citep{miao2024new}, large audio-language models (LALMs) remain underexplored for bioacoustics.
+LALMs have demonstrated strong performance in human speech~\citep{rubenstein2023audiopalm,wang2024retrieval,wu2023decoder,zhang2024speechlm}, music~\citep{gardner2023llark,agostinelli2023musiclm}, and general audio~\citep{tang2024salmonn,chu2024qwen2audiotechnicalreport,gong2023listen}, and they hold significant potential for advancing bioacoustics as well.

-In this paper, we present \method, an audio-language foundation model specifically designed for bioacoustics tasks, including classification, detection, and captioning.
-To the best of our knowledge, \method is the first model of its kind.
-Inspired by the cross-taxa transfer observed in previous research, such as between human and gibbons~\citep{cauzinilleinvestigating} and birds and whales~\citep{ghani2023global}, we incorporate speech and music tasks into the training process.
+In this paper, we introduce \method, the first audio-language foundation model specifically designed for bioacoustic tasks, including classification, detection, and captioning.
+Inspired by cross-taxa transfer observed in previous research, such as between human and gibbon or marmosets~\citep{cauzinilleinvestigating, sarkar2023can} and birds and whales~\citep{ghani2023global}, we incorporate speech and music tasks into training.
 We show that representations learned from these domains successfully transfer to animal vocalizations, demonstrating generalization across species.
-Importantly, we augment an already existing animal sounds classification and detection benchmark, BEANS~\citep{hagiwara2023beans}, with additional tasks such as call-type prediction, lifestage classification, captioning, and individual counting.
-With these, we test cross-domain learning capabilities of the model and zero-shot transfer to unseen taxa and tasks.
-We name this new benchmark \newbeans.
+Additionally, we expand the BEANS bioacoustics benchmark~\citep{hagiwara2023beans} with new tasks, including call-type prediction, lifestage classification, captioning, and individual counting.
+This new benchmark, \newbeans, enables us to evaluate cross-domain learning and zero-shot transfer to unseen taxa and tasks.
+Unlike existing bioacoustics benchmarks such as Perch (\cite{ghani2023global} for bird detection) and BirdSet (\cite{rauch2025birdset} for bird classification), we do not focus solely on birds and we go beyond species classification.
+Additionally, our dataset presents prompts and audio descriptions in natural language, fostering further research in LALMs. \looseness=-1